kaosarul/doe_case_study_task/README.md

 | Attendance_pct              | -0.015                | 0.040                    | -0.204               | -0.204                       | 1.000          | 0.494       |
 | ICSEA_value                 | 0.001                 | 0.074                    | -0.398               | -0.395                       | 0.494          | 1.000       |

+The correlation matrix suggests several interesting relationships between attendance and other variables.
+Notably, there seems to be a mild positive correlation between attendance and ICSEA_value, indicating that schools with higher ICSEA values might have slightly better attendance rates.
+Additionally, there appears to be a small negative correlation between attendance and Pct_composite_classes as well as Pct_composite_class_students, hinting that schools with a higher percentage of composite classes might experience slightly lower attendance rates.
+However, it's important to note that correlations don't necessarily imply causation
 ### Line graph
 - Line graph had been checked for Average Trends Over Years of Attendence and composite classes and found attendance and multi composite classes are little negatively related
+Also EDA done with *Q-Q plot (Quantile-Quantile plot): compare two probability distributions*, *Pairwise relationships and distributions* and *Distribution plot*.

 ## Step 4 - Model the data
 Model data had been created by creating view table named as nsw_composite_school_attendance_data.